 Performing a rolling upgrade of your platform

 Platform upgrade is a key aspect of a platform high availability.
-While it is essential to ensure that a platform stays up-to-date at all time (for a number of reasons ranging from security, to performance improvements and getting the latest fancy features released in each version), platform upgrade can also mean service downtime.
+While it is essential to ensure that a platform stays up-to-date at all times (for a number of reasons ranging from security, performance improvements, and getting the latest fancy features released in each version), platform upgrade can also mean service downtime.

 Performing a rolling upgrade

-Consider the following environment: a cluster of 3 nodes in the version X behind a load balancer (represented by the logo).
-The steps show how to migrate the environment to the version X+1 without service disruption.
+Consider the following environment: a cluster of 3 nodes in the version X behind a load balancer, represented by the logo.
+The steps show how to migrate the environment to version X+1 without service disruption.

-We advise that you perform this procedure during a period of low activity and traffic as the upgrade requires to use the full read-only mode and the ability to remove a node from the load balancer at any time during the upgrade procedure.
+We advise that you perform a rolling upgrade during a period of low activity and traffic as the upgrade requires full read-only mode and the ability to remove a node from the load balancer at any time during the upgrade procedure.

 - Turn all nodes of the cluster in full read-only mode.
-The procedure is described here.
+See Full read-only mode.

 - Create a backup of your environment.

 - Create a copy of the database, which is DB Schema B in the example.
 The environment is now in the following state:

 - Remove the processing node from the load balancer so it does not serve any requests.

 - Point the processing node to the copied DB Schema B database.